speedcontrols/ac_sc_grinder/doc/README.md

 Also, you may have overflow with fixed point math.
 Since performance is not critical with recorded data, using `float` types is preferable.

+Signal may be noisy at short pulses.
+To filter accidental peaks, measure multiple times, until 3 consecutive results become stable.

 ### Motor's RPM/volts response linearization & scaling.